 Igor Sysoev, the author of the most popular web server in the world, left the company to work on personal projects and spend more time with family and friends.

-With profound appreciation and gratitude, we announce today that Igor Sysoev – author of NGINX and co‑founder of NGINX, Inc. – has chosen to step back from NGINX and F5 in order to spend more time with his friends and family and to pursue personal projects.Source: Official NGINX Blog
+With profound appreciation and gratitude, we announce today that Igor Sysoev – author of NGINX and co‑founder of NGINX, Inc. – has chosen to step back from NGINX and F5 to spend more time with his friends and family and pursue personal projects.Source: Official NGINX Blog

 NGINX Inc. was founded in July 2011 by Igor Sysoev and Maxim Konovalov to provide commercial products and support for the software.

-Currently NGINX is part of F5 Networks, which was done by F5 in 2019 to help them evolve from a hardware company to a more services-focused firm.
+NGINX is part of F5 Networks, which F5 did in 2019 to help them evolve from a hardware company to a more services-focused firm.